Skip to content

 }

-Note: Fields in tags and fields may change with subsequent updates.
+Note: The fields in tags, fields may change with subsequent updates

 Tip 2: The value of tags.name is determined in two ways:

-Example for Network Load Balancer:
+For example, for a Network Load Balancer:

 `LoadBalancerArn` is `arn:awS-cn:elasticloadbalancing:cn-northwest-1:xxxx1335135:loadbalancer/net/k8s-forethou-kodongin-xxxxa46f01/xxxxe75ae81d08c2`

-Corresponding tags.name is net/k8s-forethou-kodongin-xxxxa46f01/xxxxe75ae81d08c2
+The corresponding tags.name is net/k8s-forethou-kodongin-xxxxa46f01/xxxxe75ae81d08c2

 Tip 3:

-• fields.message, tags.AvailabilityZones are serialized JSON characters
+• fields.message, tags.AvailabilityZones are JSON serialized strings